 Businesses have changed dramatically since the 1960s, and so have many traditional HR practices that were established during that era.
-Ongoing performance development has replaced the cumbersome annual review process.
-Agile goals, continuous coaching and feedback, and social collaboration are the “new normal.”
+Ongoing performance management has replaced the cumbersome annual review process.
+Real-time employee development, agile goals, continuous coaching and feedback, and social collaboration are the “new normal.”
 They embrace the best of how business environments operate today, with multiple generations in the workforce, a reliance on technology and a focus on building an authentic culture.

 The first companies to adopt the notion of real-time performance reviews were those that were using other agile methods, such as within product development, at their organizations.
 Adobe, followed by other tech firms like Dell and Microsoft, killed the annual review in 2011, and by 2015 Deloitte reported that 88% of companies planned to revamp their performance management processes.

 So, today is the start of a new series here on the blog.
 Over the next several weeks, we’ll put a face to the name, so to speak, of the companies that have taken the first steps toward their employee development transformation.
 These are their stories.

 Before undergoing its transformation, Patagonia was using an HR tool that just simply digitized the paper and file system made popular in the Industrial era.
 The tool was still based on the same old HR process, with employee data captured and stored via technology rather than within file cabinets.
 Unfortunately, both the process and the philosophy on which it was based were dated and created little value.

 Patagonia’s existing performance management tool was cumbersome and difficult to use without extensive training.
 The administrative burden was significant, especially when it came time for the annual goal-setting and review process.
 Users often logged in only twice a year: once merely to recover their user ID and again when it was time to discuss their goals.
 It was a very traditional, hierarchal approach to performance reviews that was slow, arduous and not aligned with Patagonia’s celebrated culture of being unconventional.